David H. Mortimer

-At The Assembly, Mr. Mortimer has overseen more than seventy national projects on domestic and international topics.
-He has been involved in every aspect of the planning, implementation, and follow-up and has run over eighty regional Assembly programs with institutions throughout the country, Canada, and Europe.
+Before joining The American Assembly, David H. Mortimer worked at Kuhn-Loeb & Co., an investment bank.
+At The Assembly, Mr. Mortimer has overseen more than 80 national projects on domestic and international topics.
+He was also responsible for books publishing arrangements.
+He has been involved in every aspect of the planning, implementation, and follow-up of 100 regional programs led by The Assembly with various institutions across the United States, Asia, Canada, and Europe.

 Mr. Mortimer oversees The Assembly's relations with Columbia University, its affiliate and fiscal agent, and has been responsible for the organization's financial stability and institutional health.
 He oversaw The Assembly's capital campaign and established the major part of its endowment fund.
-More recently, he has been responsible for many of the Assembly's most successful domestic projects, a number of which have spawned subsequent national programs.
+More recently, he has been responsible for many of The Assembly's most successful domestic projects, a number of which have spawned subsequent national programs.

 He is married to Shelley Wanger, a senior editor at Pantheon and Alfred A. Knopf.